Drew Waters Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is batting .179 with a double, a home run and four walks.
+- Waters is hitting .167 with a double, a home run and four walks.

-- Waters has picked up a hit in nine games this year (52.9%), including one multi-hit game.
+- Waters has had a base hit in nine of 18 games this season, and multiple hits once.

-- He has homered in one of 17 games, and in 1.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.